UHDanke/gd_docs/triggers/animate_particles.md

 **Start Rot is Dir** makes the particle's rotation match its start **Angle**.

 **Use Obj Color** makes the particle use the particle object's colors instead of the emitter's RGB values.
 These colors are set at the creation of each particle and do not update if the parent object changes color.
-Start RGB + alpha & End RGB (but not end alpha) are ignored, but the random color options are not ignored.
+Base RGB variables are ignored, but RGB can still be randomized using the **+-** options.

 **Uniform Obj Color** makes the particle copy the particle object's colors dynamically.
 All particle color options besides alpha are ignored.

-By default, if neither **Use Obj Color** or **Uniform Obj Color** is selected then particles are unaffected by the object's visual properties, except for the base color channel's opacity and the Alpha & Area Fade triggers.
-The detail color channel's opacity is not used by particles.

 **Dynamic Rotation** makes the particle rotate dynamically in the direction of movement.